Chromium(III) picolinate

-Chromium(III) picolinate is a chemical compound with the formula Cr(C5H4N(CO2H))3, commonly abbreviated as CrPic3.
-It is sold as a nutritional supplement to treat type 2 diabetes and promote weight loss.
-This bright-red coordination compound is derived from chromium(III) and picolinic acid.
-Large quantities of chromium are needed for glucose utilization by insulin in normal health, but deficiency is extremely common and has been observed in people receiving 100% of their nutrient needs intravenously, i.e., total parenteral nutrition diets.
-Chromium has been identified as regulating insulin by increasing the sensitivity of the insulin receptor.
-As such, chromium(III) picolinate has been proposed as a treatment for type 2 diabetes, although its effectiveness remains controversial due to conflicting evidence from human trials.
+Chromium(III) picolinate (also trivalent chromium) is a chemical compound with the formula Cr(C5H4N(CO2))3, commonly abbreviated as CrPic3.
+It is a bright-red coordination compound derived from chromium(III) and picolinic acid.

+Trivalent chromium occurs naturally in many foods and is one of several forms of chromium sold as a dietary supplement intended to correct chromium deficiency.
+However, there is no evidence of chromium deficiency in healthy people and no medical symptoms of chromium deficiency exist.
+Supplementation with trivalent chromium does not prevent or treat obesity, impaired prediabetes condition, type 2 diabetes or metabolic syndrome, and is not considered effective for maintaining or losing body weight.

+Although daily doses of trivalent chromium up to 1,000 μg are considered to be safe, some adverse effects have been reported, and there is no clinical evidence that chromium supplementation provides any health benefit.

 History

-A study in 1989 suggested that chromium(III) picolinate may assist in weight loss and increase muscle mass which led to an increase in the usage of chromium(III) picolinate supplements, resulting in it being for a while the second most widely used supplement behind calcium.
-A 2013 Cochrane review was unable to find "reliable evidence to inform firm decisions" to support such claims.
-Research has generally shown that it improves insulin sensitivity by either prolonging its activity or up-regulating the production of mRNA to produce more insulin receptors.
+Although some research suggested that chromium(III) picolinate may assist in weight loss and increase muscle mass, a 2013 Cochrane review was unable to find "reliable evidence to inform firm decisions" to support such claims.

-Amongst the transition metals, Cr3+ is the most controversial in terms of nutritional value and toxicity.
-This controversy centers on whether Cr3+ provides any nutritional benefits.
-Furthermore, this controversy is amplified by the fact that no Cr-containing biomolecules have had their structure characterized, nor has the mode of action been determined.
-The first experiment that led to the discovery of Cr3+ playing a role in glucose metabolism proposed that the biologically active form of the metal existed in a protein called glucose tolerance factor, however, new evidence suggests that it is simply an artifact obtained from isolation procedures.
-The only accepted indicator of chromium deficiency is the reversal of symptoms that occurs when chromium(III) supplementation is administered to people on total parenteral nutrition.
+Among the transition metals, Cr3+ is the most controversial in terms of nutritional value and toxicity.
+Furthermore, this controversy is amplified by the fact that no chromium-containing biomolecules have had their structure characterized, nor has the mode of action been determined.
+The first experiment that led to the discovery of Cr3+ playing a role in glucose metabolism proposed that the biologically active form of the metal existed in a protein called glucose tolerance factor, but further research indicated it is simply an artifact obtained from isolation procedures.
+The only accepted indicator of chromium deficiency is the reversal of symptoms that occurs when chromium(III) supplementation is administered in pharmacological doses to people on total parenteral nutrition.